withastro/docs/src/pages/basic-concepts/content-markdown.md

 </Layout>
 ```

-Some times you might want to combine dynamic markdown with static markdown.
-You can nest `Markdown` components to get the best of both worlds.
+There might be times when you want to combine both dynamic, and static markdown.
+If that is the case, you can nest `<Markdown>` components with each other to get the best of both worlds.

 ```jsx
 ---